Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 ---
 layout: post
-title:  Experimenting TCP Congestion Control(WIP)
+title:  Experimenting with TCP Congestion control
 ---
 ## Introduction
 I have always found TCP congestion control algorithms fascinating, and at the same time, I know very little about them.